projectsop/projectsop/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on https://github.com/codemistic/Web-Development
+- 🔭 I’m currently working on making vercel website
 - 🌱 I have currently sensed a pull request
 - 😀 I’m looking to set up team
 - 📫 How to reach me: https://t.me/untold_hacker